VLF100/Playthrough-Discord-Bot/README.md

 TODO

-	If user has already role do nothing
-	What happens if role doesnt exist
+	v1.1 Test roles with spaces
+	v1.1 Only act in some channels
-	Empty arguments or empty command
+	v1.2 Empty arguments or empty command
-	Option to disable logs
-	Edit configuration dinamically and reload
+	v1.3 Edit configuration dinamically and reload
-	Test roles with spaces